This Is The First Black Woman To Direct A Super Hero Film

 It’s only May, but 2017 has already been a major year for director Gina Prince-Bythewood.
 The Shots Fired creator is now confirmed to direct the Spider-Man spinoff, Silver & Black, according to Deadline.
 The feature film is based on the characters Silver Sable and Black Cat (a.k.a.
 Felicia Hardy).

 According to Deadline, the first order for the 47-year-old will be to rewrite the Silver & Black script which was originally written by Christopher Yost, the man behind 2013’s Thor: The Dark World.
-As for what we can expect from Prince-Bythewood, it's anyone’s guess.
+As for what we can expect from Prince-Bythewood is anyone’s guess.

 Advertisement